mary-wan/Dairy-Business/README.md

 + [Licence](#licence)
 + [Authors Info](#author-Info)
 ## Description
-<p>This is  a website application to automate the process of getting reports about my farm by generating the daily milk production, weekly, monthly and yearly income projections.</p>
+This is  a website application to automate the process of getting reports about my farm by generating the daily milk production, weekly, monthly and yearly income projections.
 ## Installation
 ### Requirements
 * A computer,phone,tablet or an Ipad